sujithjay/sujithjay.github.io/_posts/2018-06-28-Shuffle-Hash-and-Sort-Merge-Joins-in-Apache-Spark.md

 ---
 layout: post
 comments: true
-title: Shuffle Hash Joins and Sort Merge Joins in Apache Spark
+title: Shuffle Hash and Sort Merge Joins in Apache Spark
-desc: An overview into Shuffle Hash Joins and Sort Merge Joins in Apache Spark SQL
+desc: An overview into Shuffle Hash and Sort Merge Joins in Apache Spark SQL
 author: Sujith Jay Nair
 series: Apache Spark SQL
 categories:
   - spark-sql
 tags: apache-spark sql joins
-permalink: /spark-sql/2018/06/28/Shuffle-Hash-Joins-and-Sort-Merge-Joins-in-Apache-Spark/
+permalink: /spark-sql/2018/06/28/Shuffle-Hash-and-Sort-Merge-Joins-in-Apache-Spark/
 ---

 ## Introduction
 This post is the second in my series on Joins in Apache Spark SQL.
-The [first part](/spark-sql/2018/02/17/Broadcast-Hash-Joins-in-Apache-Spark/) explored Broadcast Hash Join; this post will focus on Shuffle Hash Joins & Sort Merge Joins.
+The [first part](/spark-sql/2018/02/17/Broadcast-Hash-Joins-in-Apache-Spark/) explored Broadcast Hash Join; this post will focus on Shuffle Hash Join & Sort Merge Join.

 <!--break-->
 Although Broadcast Hash Join is the most performant join strategy, it is applicable to a small set of scenarios.
-Shuffle Hash Joins & Sort Merge Joins are the true work-horses of Spark SQL; a majority of the use-cases involving joins you will encounter in Spark SQL will have a physical plan using either of these strategies.
+Shuffle Hash Join & Sort Merge Join are the true work-horses of Spark SQL; a majority of the use-cases involving joins you will encounter in Spark SQL will have a physical plan using either of these strategies.

 ## [MCVE](https://stackoverflow.com/help/mcve)
 Let us take an example to understand the join strategies better.
 This time we will be using the [Mondrian Foodmart](https://github.com/OSBI/foodmart-data) dataset to write our queries against.
 For those unaware of it, the foodmart dataset is a popular test dataset for OLAP scenarios.
 It originated as part of the test suite of the Pentaho Mondrian OLAP engine.
 You can check out its schema layout [here](https://github.com/julianhyde/foodmart-data-hsqldb/blob/master/foodmart-schema.png).
 We will be concerned with only a couple of tables from the dataset: _sales_fact_98_ & _customer_.